msantosh1/Financial_Data_Insights/README.md

-# Market_Data_Insights
+# Financial_Data_Insights
-Analysis of a sample Market data.
+Analysis of a sample Financial data.
 Created dashboards in PowerBI to draw insights.
 # 2. Data Analytics and insights on a sample Financial data using Microsoft Power BI
 # Exploratory Data Analysis (EDA)
     1. The company has its presence in 5 countries namely: USA, Canada, France, Germany and Mexico.